 Locality - the study is located within the Cities of Hampton, Norfolk, Newport News, Chesapeake, Suffolk, and Portsmouth.
-Representatives from all cities have participated in study scoping and invited to be

-Cooperating Agencies in accordance with NEPA.
-Both cities will receive copies of this draft and the Draft SEIS for review and comment.
+Representatives from all cities have participated in study scoping and invited to be Cooperating Agencies in accordance with NEPA.
+Both cities received copies of the Draft SEIS and Draft Section 4(f) Review.
+This Final Section 4(f) Review, and the Final SEIS will also be provided for review and comment.

-Public - The public will have an opportunity to review and comment on the Draft Section 4(f) Review concurrently with the Draft SEIS.
+Public - The public had the opportunity to review and comment on the Draft Section 4(f) Review concurrently with the Draft SEIS.
 Comments from the public related to the Section 4(f) analysis will be responded to in the Final Section 4(f) Review.